 Yes.
 All oral and maxillofacial surgeons, like those at Northern Virginia Oral, Maxillofacial & Implant Surgery, complete at least four years of training post-dental school in a hospital-based surgical residency program.

-The team administers general anesthesia directly into your bloodstream through the use of intravenous (IV) treatment.
-Prior to the operation, your provider carefully places a needle in your vein and releases the sedative.
-IV general sedation works much more quickly than oral sedation and allows your surgeon to adjust your sedation levels throughout the operation, ensuring your comfort.
+The team administers general anesthesia directly into your bloodstream using an IV.
+Before the operation, your provider carefully places a needle in your vein and administers the sedative.

 Second, make sure to have a friend or family member who can drive you home after your operation.
 General anesthesia knocks you out completely, so you shouldn’t operate any heavy machinery for at least 24 hours after your surgery.

-Last, but not least, let your provider know about any medications or supplements you’re currently taking, and whether you feel unwell with, for example, a sore throat, cold, or stomach upset.
-This is absolutely crucial because some medicines can interact with the anesthesia and cause adverse side-effects.
+Last, but not least, let your provider know about any medications or supplements you’re currently taking, and whether you feel unwell with, for example, a sore throat, cold, or upset stomach.
+This is crucial because some medicines can interact with the anesthesia and cause adverse side effects.

 If you’ve been putting off dental care that you desperately need due to fear or anxiety, general anesthesia may be able to help.
-Make an appointment at Northern Virginia Oral, Maxillofacial & Implant Surgery over the phone, or click the online booking tool today.
+Make an appointment at Northern Virginia Oral, Maxillofacial & Implant Surgery today!